 Publitio HLS Video Player

 Publitio provides built-in video player that now has HLS support for your videos.
-If HLS video encryption is enabled for specific video, just grab Iframe embed code via Embed & Player codes modal and paste it to your site page.
+If HLS video encryption is enabled for specific video, just grab Iframe embed code via Embed & Player codes modal at Dashboard and paste it to your site page.
 Player will play videos in HLS format on any device, it will do adaptive bitrate streaming depending on the connection speed of the end visitors and most importantly your videos will be secured via HLS encryption making it almost impossible for the end visitors to save them on their devices.
 Bellow you can see sample video played in Publitio HLS video player :